modrinth/minos/minos/README.md

 - Cookie with Ory session identifier (from the same domain, such as the Nuxt example running) is attached as a header.

-If it passes, it returns the Ory sessoin as a JSON.
+If it passes, it returns the Ory sessoin as a Json.
 Otherwise, it returns 401.

 # TL;DR setup: